frogm0uth/keyboard-firmware/kyria-rsthd-prime/README.md

 An older version of the layout performed very well in an [analyzer](docs/prime-on-the-analyzer.md), with low SFU (same finger utilization) stats and low travel distance.
 Since then, some changes have been made to the layout that nominally give it worse performance, because of the use of [comborolls](docs/comborolls.md).

-*Effective use of this layout **requires** comborolls.*
+*Use of this layout **requires** comborolls.*

-These letters can only be accessed with comborolls: J, K and backslash.
-These letters are usually accessed with comborolls even though they have a key: B and V.
+These letters can only be accessed with comborolls: J and K. These letters are usually accessed with comborolls even though they have a key: B and V. The letter M has a comboroll on the left hand to counter pin-balling off the MNL column.

 The shift keys are "auto-off":
 - If a shift key is held and another key is pressed, you get the shifted version of the key then shift is turned off.
 This completely eliminates typos like "THe".